f5devcentral/bigip-kubernetes-gateway/README.md

 # bigip-kubernetes-gateway

-Integrating BIG-IP as implementation provider for SIGNetworks gateway.
+Integrating classic BIG-IP as implementation provider for SIGNetworks gateway.

 See https://gateway-api.f5se.io for more information.